microsoft/charticulator.com/_docs/02_user_interaction.md

 You can adjust the anchor positions of links directly from the *Chart Canvas*. ({% include videocallout.html src="/videos/tutorials/tutorial3.mp4" timeRange="47.49,50.81" openTutorial="tutorial3" %})

-<h3>Configuring Scales</h3>
+<h3>Scales and Legends</h3>
 For attributes that are bound to data, Charticulator uses a scale to determine how the data is mapped to visual properties.
-Scales have their own attributes, and you can edit their attributes by toggling a scales panel from the *Attributes Panel*. ({% include videocallout.html src="/videos/tutorials/tutorial4.mp4" timeRange="7.21,13.50" openTutorial="tutorial4" %})
+Scales are listed in the *Scales Panel* and have their own attributes.
+You can edit their attributes by toggling a scale view from the *Attributes Panel*.
+For example, you can change the color mapping for categorical data ({% include videocallout.html src="/videos/tutorials/tutorial4.mp4" timeRange="7.21,13.50" openTutorial="tutorial4" %}) or for numerical data ({% include videocallout.html src="/videos/tutorials/tutorial5.mp4" timeRange="21.40,27.40" openTutorial="tutorial5" %}), and change the range mapping for numeraical data ({% include videocallout.html src="/videos/tutorials/tutorial5.mp4" timeRange="47.91,54.50" openTutorial="tutorial5" %}).

 {% include image.html src="/images/docs/scale-editor.png" alt="Scale Editor" width="400px" center="true" %}